 With Easter just around the corner we’ve whipped up this delicious vegan hot cross buns recipe.
 These buns are cushiony and gooey with undertones of spiced sweetness.
 This recipe is simple to follow and uses easy to source ingredients so there’s no fiddling about with intricacies.
-So whether you’re one for traditional Easter eats or you just love a squidgy bun, give this delicious recipe a go and let us know what you think with the #veggievagabonds on social media.
+So whether you’re one for traditional Easter eats or you just love a squidgy bun, give this delicious recipe a go and let us know what you think.

 What are hot cross buns?

 A traditional hot cross bun is spiced and sweet, made with yeast and raisins and topped with a piped or etched cross.
 The exact origin of hot cross buns is unknown as there are a few version of how these delicious buns started their journey to our Easter table.
 With a history surrounded in Christianity, superstitions and tall tales, versions of the hot cross bun even date back to ancient Greece.
 Wherever they came from we love to bake up a fluffy batch of these perfectly sweet buns and top them to our hearts content.
 Here are some of the theories of where these buns came from…

 According to the story, an Anglican monk baked the buns on Good Friday and marked them with a cross in honour of the sacred day.
 Over time the buns grew in popularity and became known as the symbol of Easter.
 However, the first definite record of hot cross buns came from a Poor Robin’s Almanack 1733 which reads;

 “Good Friday comes this month, the old women runs.
 With one or two a penny hot cross buns”.

 The cross is traditionally made with a flour and water mixture or is etched in to the buns.